lenkazuma/PDFReader/README.md

 4. **Error Handling**: Which doesn't really exist in the original repo.

 5. **Summary Prompt**: Generation of a concise summary of the extracted text whenever a file is uploaded.
 This can be useful for quickly grasping the main points of the document.
+Streamlit state session is added to avoide re-running the summary when qa is running.

 ## Installation